Bitfinex Review

 Bitfinex vs Competitors: Complete Comparison

 How does Bitfinex stack up against other major exchanges?
 As a professional trading platform based in Hong Kong with a focus on the margin lending market, Bitfinex occupies a unique position.
-Here is my detailed comparison based on hands-on testing of each platform.
+Here is a detailed comparison across the key dimensions for each platform.

 Bitfinex vs Kraken vs Bitstamp vs Coinbase vs OKX